-Although the course is self-contained (i.e., no prior knowledge of economics or public international law is required), a basic knowledge of public international law is, however, important for anyone taking this course.
-Those who have never studied public international law before are required to do some background reading.
+Although the course is self-contained (i.e., no prior knowledge of economics or public international law is required), a basic knowledge of commercial law and public international law are, however, important for anyone taking this course.
+Those who have never studied commercial law or public international law before are required to do some background reading.
 Please read M. Shaw, International Law, (8th ed., Cambridge University Press 2017), Chapters 1-3 and 5.